PostmortemJukebox/postmortemjukebox/_posts/2021-01-22-looking-through-the-window.md

 And now I have a dustbuster full of antique spider parts.

 I was a little concerned with the dust on the vacuum tubes.
-Knowing they get hot when in operation, this seemed like a situation where they wouldn't last long in operation.
+Knowing they get hot when in use, this seemed like a situation where they wouldn't last long with all that dust caked on them.

 Glass shines up much better than the rusted metal around it: